-On this blog we share recipes targeted toward the transitioning, secular vegan diet (otherwise known as easy vegan recipes!), entertainment ideas, and tips for inspired and soulful living.
+On this blog I love to share about creativity, health and wellness, living an authentic life, and yes, recipes.
+My recipes are targeted toward the transitioning, secular vegan diet (otherwise known as easy vegan recipes!).
+You can also find entertainment ideas and tips for inspired and soulful living.

 What is a secular vegan?
 In my mind that is a non-dogmatic vegan.
 That’s who I am too, by the way.
 I’m not impressed with dogma.
 I’d rather stick to the fun, open-minded side of vegan diets.
 I’ve written about my views on veganism in a few posts.
 Here’s a couple of them:

 Hopefully you get the idea.
 If you’re looking for a rigid approach to a vegan or plant-based diet, I’m not your woman.
-It’s ok, but you might want to keep looking.
+It’s ok if that’s what you’re about.
+I’m just saying you might want to keep looking.
 However, if you’re into a more laid-back, secular vegan diet like me, eureka!
 You’ve struck gold!

 Here are our top 10 Recipes at Namely Marly just so you can see for yourself how tasty vegan can be: